 Patients who need HCl often have symptoms: Nails break easily; Gas or bloating immediately after a meal; Distaste for meat; Vitamin supplements make the patient nauseous; Coated tongue (there are other causes of this); Itchy anus (there are other causes of this).

-There are a number of health issues that have been linked to underproduction of hydrochloric acid.
+There are several health issues that have been linked to the underproduction of hydrochloric acid.

 Hypochlorhydra linked to:

 - Depression (Neurotransmitters are made from amino acids—HCl is necessary to break protein down into amino acids.)